sogaiu/janternals/compile/number.md

 ```
 As noted earlier, `janetc_pop_funcdef` is called by `janet_compile_lint` after it calls `janetc_value`.  `janetc_pop_funcdef` is responsible for copying a portion of `c->buffer `to `def->bytecode`.

+---

+...and that is how something can go to 11.

+---